Barataria Preserve Trails, Jean Lafitte National Historical Park

 Canal

-The Barataria Preserve outside Marrero offers a taste of Louisiana’s wild wetlands.
-The preserve’s 20,000 acres include bayous, swamps, marshes, forests, alligators, nutrias, and over 300 species of birds.
-Boardwalk and dirt trails wind through the preserve, and waterways can be explored by canoe or kayak.
-Exhibits at the preserve visitor center highlight how the Mississippi River built Louisiana's wetlands, the national importance of the area, and the relation between the land and its people.
-Seven interconnecting waterways are available for canoeing here, and there are three canoe launches: Bayou des Familles in the Pecan Grove area (check the gate closing time), Twin Canals and Lower Kenta Canal.
-Pick up a map at the visitor center so that you can plan your route.
+The Barataria Preserve trails offer a taste of Louisiana's wild, diverse wetlands.
+The preserve's 20,000 acres include bayous, swamps, marshes and forests, which are home to alligators, nutrias and more than 300 species of birds.
+Seven interconnecting waterways are available for paddling here, and there are three canoe launches: Bayou des Familles in the Pecan Grove area, Twin Canals and Lower Kenta Canal.
+Pick up a map at the visitor center to plan your route.